Spanish breakaway fever dominates Catalan regional vote

 The sudden intensification caught many people by surprise.

 "Everything sped up very quickly.
 The people got ahead of the politicians.
-Mas had to recognise the citizens' demands," said Marti Estruch, press officer for the Generalitat, as the Catalan government is known.
+Mas had to recognize the citizens' demands," said Marti Estruch, press officer for the Generalitat, as the Catalan government is known.

 Polls show Mas's CiU winning about 62 seats on Sunday.
 It's not enough for an absolute majority, but together with other parties such as the ERC, independence supporters will probably have a two-thirds majority in the Catalan parliament.